arnaudj/mooc-aws-certified-developer-associate-2020-notes/1-aws-fundamentals/iam.md

 # IAM: Identity and Access Management

-:heavy_check_mark: When accessing AWS, the root account should **never** be used.
+✔ When accessing AWS, the root account should **never** be used.
 Users must be created with the proper permissions.
 IAM is central to AWS.
 - Users: A physical person
 - Groups: Functions (admin, devops) Teams (engineering, design) which contain a group of users
 - Roles: Internal usage within AWS resources